 There are a few finance tips that matter much more than others when it comes to helping you live a stress-free life.
 Starting to invest in index funds early, using the right credit card, and attaining a good credit score are three of those tips.
 Today, we’re focusing on the benefits of attaining a good credit score.

 People with strong credit ratings get access to better financial opportunities throughout their lifetime.
-For example, they can access low-interest loans and high-rewards credit cards more easily.
+For example, they can access low-interest loans (like online mortgages) and high-rewards credit cards more easily.
 These perks have the ability to save thousands of dollars (if not more) over your lifetime.

 In general, a good credit score comes in handy whenever you are looking to borrow money.
 And borrowing money is not always a bad idea.
 Actually, in some cases, it can be a very good idea.